BlueStar03/destiny-saga/corlee.md

 ---

-Since the Corle females are the head of the household, the breadwinners. the bosses.
+Since the Corlee females are the head of the household, the breadwinners. the bosses.
 They don't take much part in child rearing. their husbands take care of the children and the household.
 Mothers are father figures and fathers are mother figures.

 ---

+Variants

+- Club
+- Buster Club (brass knuckle)
+- Billy Club (Short Club)
+- Batson Club (baseball bat)
+- Crowbain Club (Crowbar)
+- Piper Club (pipe club)
+- Spiker Club (like a mace, morningstar)
+- Wrencher Club (like a wrench)
+- Mauler (a very large club)
+- Breaker (The Donna's Mauler)

+---

+while they do not have nations, they do have influence across the land.
+A Marketplace is the largest influence, typically by a single powerful family.
+The Medci Marketplace is one of the largest in Threa. there are smaller families, working for more powerful.
+Their influence are called Shops.
+The Rotsi Shop, Forents Shop and Lirudce Shop are part of the Medci Marketplace.
+Shops are handled by either small families, or Regents. the small families are lead by a Donnelle.

+A market and associated shop may or may not respect the existing borders.
+The Medci Marketplace operates across warring kingdoms.

+---

+Commoners are not bound to the families.
+But there are benefits living within a marketplace. first, a corlee can serve as a cover. while they may not like it, are protected by the family. also, the illicit trade is routed thru watever work they do, providing financial benefit. even if not being a cover, a variety of goods flows constantly thru the marketplace, a better selection at low prices.
+The famalies also control unwanted crime. sometimes even crime the local goverment doesnt care, or conduct themselves.
+The Families have an incentive in maintaining their trade networks, so roads and halfway points are well maintained.

+---

+Marie Adloni is an enforcer.
+Her Stall, or post, is at Greendirt Town.
+Greendirt is the central hub for 7 local farms.
+She and her goons collect "Tribute" from the farms.
+The harvest collected as "Tribute" will be handed to a cover and transported away, and be traded in the Borga marketplace.
+What is left of the harvest in the farms is still available for their own local uses.
+Note, Greendirt Town and the 7 farms are not corlee. they are Lor, and part of a Lor Kingdom.
+Marie and her goons are "tax collectors", "hired" by the mayor.

+---

+[Meta :Naming - as design principle, Corlee names are to be based on italian names, with particular focus mafia movie characters. the name Corlee is after the Corleone Family in the Godfather movies.
+Medci Family is after House of Medici, a powerful italian family ]